sea-lab-wm/Toward-Automating-the-Localization-of-Buggy-UIs/README.md

-This is the replication package for the paper "Toward Automating the Localization of Buggy UIs"
+This is the replication package for the submitted ISSTA paper "Toward Automating the Localization of Buggy UIs"